willemjanvdun/OCA_notes/notes.md

 static void main(String args[ ]) // does not work since it is missing the required public public static long main(String[] args){ // this will give an error at Runtime, not compile time..
 ```

+### Arrays
+- The statement ```int[ ][4]``` will not compile, because the dimensions must be created from left to right.
+- Arrays cannot grow in size once created.
+ArrayLists can do that.
+- In an array access, the expression to the left of the brackets appears to be fully evaluated before any part of the expression within the brackets is evaluated.
+- Arrays are proper objects (i.e. iArr instanceof Object returns true) and Object references are passed by value (so effectively, it seems as though objects are being passed by reference).
+So the value of reference of iArr is passed to the method incr(int[] i); This method changes the actual value of the int element at 0.

 ### Stringbuilder
   ```
     String s = "blooper";